Australia's best bakeries

-Indulge your sweet tooth and try the finest artisan breads in Australia's leading bakeries.
+Indulge your sweet tooth and try the finest artisan treats from Australia's best bakeries.

 By Jac Taylor

-Virtually every Australian town has a neighbourhood bakery.
-Traditionally, this was where you would find Australian treats such as meat pies and lamingtons, alongside various kinds of bread, pastry and cake.
+Virtually every Australian town has its own neighbourhood bakery.
+Traditionally, this was where the locals would get their treats like meat pies and lamingtons, alongside various kinds of bread, pastry and cake.
 In recent years, however, the Aussie bakery has transformed into an artisan destination for unusual flavour combinations, wildly inventive recipes and a resurgence in traditional, small batch baking methods.
 Here are some of Australia's best bakeries.

 Black Star Pastry, Newtown, New South Wales

 Black Star Pastry began as a tiny shop in Sydney's trendy inner west suburb of Newtown.
 It quickly gained a cult following for its strawberry watermelon cake with rosewater cream, which has won several culinary awards and gained lots of media attention.
 The shop is always packed, but the queue moves quickly.
 The new must-try treat is the raspberry lychee cake, made with chocolate sponge, raspberry marshmallow and fresh flowers.
 The beautifully styled savoury pies also sell out every day, with fillings ranging from seafood to lamb shanks.